multihack/multihack-cli/README.md

-# multihack-headless
+# multihack-cli
-Headless CLI for syncing a production server.
+Browserless CLI for syncing a production server.

 **Coming soon...**